 In a Single Bound: Jedi tend to leap through very large distances easily.
 Justified, since they use the Force to do it.
 Others like Embo and Cassie Cryar can jump obscenely far and high due their Bizarre Alien Biology.

 The Geonosians.
-They even have a queen, who's immobile, and spends her time laying eggs, living deep inside the catacombs of the Progate temple.
+They even have a queen, who is immobile and spends her time laying eggs, living deep inside the catacombs of the Progate temple.

 Admiral Trench is a humanoid-spider, with six arms, six eyes, large chelicerae, and small mouth with fangs.
 If that wasn't creepy enough, he later returned with half his body consisiting of cybernetics.

-Insignia Ripoff Ritual: Ahsoka gets her padawan braid taken when she's expelled from the Order in the season 5 finale.
-They offer it back once she's cleared, but she declines.
+Insignia Ripoff Ritual: Ahsoka gets her padawan braid taken when she is expelled from the Order in the season 5 finale.
+They offer it back once she is cleared, but she declines.

-Invincible Hero: After Clone Wars promoted the Jedi into near unstoppable forces of nature, this series has toned it down a little to allow some drama.
-There are still come concerns from the fans that the good guys are winning nearly every conflict, but thankfully there are a few major villain victories to help offset that.
-Not to mention that "winning" is a Foregone Conclusion.
+Invincible Hero: After Star Wars: Clone Wars promoted the Jedi into near unstoppable forces of nature, this series has toned it down a little to allow some drama, allowing numerous villain victories.

 Invisible to Normals: A slight variation.
 Lightsaber crystals only glow for their intended owner, while others see nothing.